-Maura Jamieson trained in Glasgow as a Photographer then moved to Plymouth where she continued to study photography at Plymouth Art School.
-Now living and working in London as a Lecturer and Practitioner, she has sought to balance the demands of developing both her lecturing and personal work.
-Her practice has involved camera-less, lens-based and analogue photographic processes.
+I began my training in Glasgow then moved to Plymouth where I continued to study photography at Plymouth Art School.
+Now living and working in London as a Lecturer and Practitioner.
+I try to balance the demands of developing both my lecturing and personal work.

-Landscape, memory, portraiture and place have established themselves as the predominant themes in her photographic imagery.
+Landscape, memory, portraiture and place have established themselves as the predominant themes in my photographic work.

-Undertones of transience accompany, and at times dominate, the still life genre ‘Histories' delves into familial cycles of growth and decay by examining the personal history of a photo album, not concerned with the domestic per se but rather the narrative, the passage of time, and what has gone on in it.
+Women have always been intrinsically linked to the still life genre ‘Derivations' delves into familial cycles of growth and decay by examining the personal history of a photo album, not concerned with the domestic per se but rather the narrative, the passage of time, and what has gone on in it.
 The women of Paisley are of huge significance and importance to me; however, it is my hope that they reach further than the individuals in front of the lens.
 By modifying these moments, ‘Derivations’ reflects on the legacy of early 20th century.

 Somnolence Series.
 Inspired by the pictorial legacy of the Nightmare, by Anglo-Swiss artist Henry Fuseli.
 This series explores the subject of dreams and their relation to the subconscious.
 Frozen in the stasis of a dream state, the subjects of Somnolence are presented at the very extremes of hypersomnia.
 During the periods preceding sleep, different conscious states meld together to form long term memory; the series attempts to visualise these windows that occur each time we fall asleep.
 The trance-like nature of these images aims to resonate with a universal experience that resides at the borders of our memories.